wp-plugins/jsl3-facebook-wall-feed/readme.txt

 = 1.3 =
 This update should validate under XHTML 1.0 Strict.
 It also checks to see if cURL is loaded or allow_url_fopen is on.
+The feed will now use the same locale setting that WordPress is using.

 = 1.2 =
 This upgrade provides support for localization.
 Feel free to use the